-- Make a good plan for your trip and travel with friends. - Leave a travel itinerary with contacts to your roommate or a trustworthy person. - Bring your passport and all identification documents with you at all times. - · Bring a mobile phone, map, first-aid kit and other telecommunication accessories. - Reserve reputable hotels, and be familiarised with the emergency exits in hotels. - Avoid night travel and shortcuts. - Take licensed taxis and write down the license plate numbers of your taxi.
+- Make a good plan for your trip and travel with friends. - Leave a travel itinerary with contacts to your roommate or a trustworthy person. - Keep in contact with family or friends. - Bring your passport and all identification documents with you at all times. - · Bring a mobile phone, map, first-aid kit and other telecommunication accessories. - Reserve reputable hotels, and be familiarised with the emergency exits in hotels. - · Avoid night travel and shortcuts. - Take licensed taxis and write down the license plate numbers of your taxi.

-9 HANDLING 'ALCOHOL'
+10 HANDLING 'ALCOHOL'